Propaganda Due: Foundation

-Gelli took a list of "sleeping members"—members not invited to participate in Masonic rituals anymore, as Italian Freemasonry was under close scrutiny by Christian Democracy (DC) in power through the Pentapartito.
-From these initial connections, Gelli was able to extend his network throughout the echelons of the Italian establishment.
+Gelli took a list of "dormant members", or members no longer invited to participate in Masonic rituals, as Italian Freemasonry was under close scrutiny by Christian Democracy (DC) in power through the Pentapartito.
+Through these initial connections, Gelli was able to extend his network throughout the echelons of the Italian establishment.
+In 1967, P2 initiated former SIFAR Brigadier-General Giovanni Allavena, who handed Gelli approximately 157,000 confidential files (see fascicoli riservati del SIFAR) on many public persons, including intercepted telephone calls, photographs, correspondence, and private information.